riccibruno/riccibruno.github.io/_posts/2018-03-04-c++_order_of_evaluation.md

 ---
 **⌛in construction ⌛**

-In this post we review the rules concerning the order of evaluation of (sub)expressions in c++14 and c++17.
+In this post we review the rules concerning the order of evaluation of expressions in c++14 and c++17.
 The sequenced-before partial order binary relation is introduced and copious references to the standard are given.
 Sequenced-before graphs are then introduced and used to determine the well-definedness (or undefinedness) of example expressions.

-*The standard* means the draft [n4659][draft_n4659] unless mentioned otherwise.
+The << standard >> means the draft [n4659][draft_n4659] unless mentioned otherwise.
 This draft should be very close to the final c++17 standard.
 (See [this question on stackoverflow][stackoverflow_c++_standard]) We will indicate which rules apply only to c++17 and which rules apply to both c++17 and c++14.
-For the precise wording of the rules and definitions please consult the standard.
+For the precise wording of the rules and definitions the standard should be consulted.

 We first need some definitions.
 Skip them if you are already familiar with them: